Rehan6541/Rehan6541/README.md

 <br/>

 <div align="center">
-  ⚖️ "I believe in continuous learning and growth!" <br>
+  ⚖️ "I believe in Continuous Learning and Growth!" <br>
   <br/>
   💬 Ask me about **Python and MySQL**
 </div>